What is ‘Appraisal Cost’?

 In accounting, however, appraisal cost is referred to differently.
 Appraisal cost is a specific subset of quality control costs.
 Companies incur an appraisal cost to evaluate the quality of goods and services after production and before they are ready for shipping to customers.
 The primary goal of an appraisal remains to sort out the defective or substandard products and prevent the shipping of such lower-quality produce.

-Incurring appraisal cost proves to be much cheaper than losing out on disgruntled customers not happy with the goods.
+Incurring appraisal costs proves to be much cheaper than losing out on disgruntled customers not happy with the goods.
 Additionally, appraisal costs also go a long way in maintaining a shiny track record.
 The ever-maintained quality would speak for itself in events of investigations and checks as per government regulations.

 Components of Appraisal Cost

-For ease of understanding the types of appraisal costs have been bucketed into three broad categories.
+For ease of understanding, the types of appraisal costs have been bucketed into three broad categories.